dsccommunity/SqlServerDsc/README.md

 ### SqlDatabaseRole

-This resource is used to add or remove role for a login in a database.
+This resource is used to create a database role when Ensure is set to 'Present' or remove a database role when Ensure is set to 'Absent'.
+The resource also manages members in both built-in and user created database roles.
-Read more about database role in this article [CREATE ROLE (Transact-SQL)](https://msdn.microsoft.com/en-us/library/ms187936.aspx)

 #### Requirements